kosukeimai/fastLink/README.md

 sum(trueID1 == trueID2)
 ## 598
 ```
 We were able to match 598 out of the 600 possible matches.
 There are 600 possible matches because we have 500 observations + 50 * 2 duplicates.
-We multiply the duplicates times 2, because in a de-duplication exercise if observation `i` in dataset A is a duplicate of observation `j` in dataset B, we also have that observation `j` in dataset A is a duplicate of observation `i` in dataset B.
+Note that in a de-duplication exercise if observation `i` in dataset A is a duplicate of observation `j` in dataset B, we also have that observation `j` in dataset A is a duplicate of observation `i` in dataset B - that is why we multiply the number of duplicates by 2.

-Imagine that your goal is to construct an ID to uniquely identify observations in your dataset i.e., if observations `i` and `j` in dataset A are duplicates, then they should have the same ID.
+Finally, imagine that your goal is to construct an ID to uniquely identify observations in your dataset i.e., if observations `i` and `j` in dataset A are duplicates, then they should have the same ID.
 This is an example on how to get such an ID:
 ```r
 ## Getting a UNIQUE ID
 ## Because in this exercise we have a symmetrical problem e.g.,